federico8a/federico8a/README.md

 ## Hi there 👋
-Switching from Networking to Devops⚡
+From Networking road to Devops⚡

-Vs code locally

-change number 2